jorgefranconunes/tea/00README.txt

 --java-home=PATH

-	Specifies the base dir of your Java instalation.
+        Specifies the base directory of your Java installation.
 The PATH is supposed to refer to a directory containing a "bin" directory with the a "java" program.
 If this option is not specified then its value is taken to be "/usr".

 --jre=COMMAND

-	Specifies the comand that will execute a Java program.
+        Specifies the command that will execute a Java program.
 It must recognize the "-D" and "-classpath" options.
 If this option is not specified then its value is taken to be "$PATH/bin/java" where PATH was specified through the "--java-home" option.

---jre-options==STRING

-	Set of options passed as argument to the JRE.
-This option is not mandatory.
-It defaults to an empty string, that is, the JRE is invoked with no aditional options.

 --classpath=PATH_LIST

-	Specifies the Class Path needed to run the Tea interpeter.
-If your Java environment needs any aditional libraries you should specify them here (e.g.  Kaffe 1.0.x needs "Klasses.jar").
+        Specifies the Class Path needed to run the Tea interpreter.
+If your Java environment needs any additional libraries you should specify them here.
         If you are going to use the TDBC module then you should also specify here the libraries for your JDBC drivers.
+        (e.g.  PostgreSQL JDBC needs the "postgresql-jdbc.jar").

+--help

+        Display help on the above.

-As an example, supposing you have a Kaffe instalation under "/usr" you would do as follows:
+As an example, supposing you have a Java installation under "/usr" you would do as follows:

 cd wherever-you-want-to-install/tea-4.xx.yy
-./bin/setup --java-home=/usr --classpath=/usr/share/kaffe/Klasses.jar
+./bin/setup --java-home=/usr --classpath=/usr/share/java/postgresql-jdbc.jar

 5. You will probably want to run the Tea shell ("bin/tsh") just by